mark-fogle/udacity-dend-capstone/README.md

 Airflow uses directed acyclic graphs (DAG's) to describe a pipeline workflow.
 Each DAG is made up of tasks which are the nodes of the graph.
 Each task implements an operator of some type to execute code.

-Ultimately I wanted to use Amazon Redshift as the data warehouse, but in order to avoid the cost of Redshift I did most of the early development against a local copy of PostgreSQL.
+Ultimately I wanted to use Amazon Redshift as the data warehouse, but in order to avoid the cost of running a Redshift cluster, I did most of the early development against a local copy of PostgreSQL.

 I created four DAG's, two for Postgres and two for Amazon Redshift: